biapy/biapy-bashlings/README.md

 ## Third party libraries

-Biapy Bashling makes use of:
+Biapy Bashlings makes use of:

 - **[shdoc](https://github.com/reconquest/shdoc)** for generating markdown
   documentation from code.